ifiokjr/verily/readme.md

 This project is being built to submit for an AI hackathon I'm participating in.

-In order to structure how the project is built, the first part should be to build the reflexes game.
+In order to structure how the project is built, the first part should be to build the reflexy game.

 - The game should rely directly on the flutter plugins initially (the action verification functionality can be extracted out later).
 - The game should test that mlkit can actually verify the actions like different excercises.